Who can contribute to Arkansas on iTunes U?

-K-12 public school districts in Arkansas may apply to become contributors to Arkansas on iTunes U. If your district has a course or video content that you would like to share on Arkansas on iTunes U, we would love to connect with you.
+K-12 public school districts in Arkansas may apply to become contributors to Arkansas on iTunes U. If your district has a course, podcast or video content that you would like to share on Arkansas on iTunes U, we would love to connect with you.

 State agency programs, non-profit entities and educational initiatives like ASMSA, My School Info, Key Points, ASTA, and Hot Springs National Park have created an iTunes presence, making their media available for download through Arkansas on iTunes U. If you have educational media that addresses the K-12 audience of students or educators, consider adding iTunes U to your communications plan.

 What belongs in the Arkansas iTunes U library?

 Unlike YouTube, iTunes U is a curated library of educational content, and the standards for submission are designed to select material with the greatest potential value for learners.
 You can create collections of content, a podcast series and complete courses.